Margaret Bourke-White: Photojournalism

+Bourke-White met the bestselling novelist Erskine Caldwell in the mid-thirties.
+Caldwell specialized in writing about poor communities in the rural south, and he invited her to collaborate on a photojournalist expedition through the south, which produced the book You Have Seen Their Faces (1937).

+They collaborated on two more books North of the Danube (1939) a travelogue about Czechoslovakia under the specter of Nazi occupation and Say, Is This the U.S.A.
+(1941) about industrialization in the United States.

+She lived with Caldwell for several years before they married in 1939.

-She also traveled to Europe to record how Germany, Austria, and Czechoslovakia were faring under Nazism.
+They traveled to Europe to record how Germany, Austria, and Czechoslovakia were faring under Nazism.

 Soviet Union

 Bourke-White was "the first Western professional photographer permitted into the Soviet Union".
-She travelled there in consecutive summers from 1930-32 to document the first Five-Year Plan.
+She travelled there in consecutive summers from 1930 to 1932 to document the first Five-Year Plan.
 While in the USSR, she photographed Joseph Stalin, as well as making portraits of Stalin's mother and great-aunt when visiting Georgia.
 She also took portraits of other famous people in the Soviet Union, such as Karl Radek, Sergei Eisenstein, and Hugh Cooper.
 She noted that the trips and work there required a lot of patience, and generally had mixed, yet positive impressions of the USSR.
 Her photographs were first published in Fortune magazine in 1931 under the title Eyes on Russia, and then as a book with the same name by Simon and Schuster.
 These photos additionally became "a six-part series in The New York Times (1932), a deluxe photo portfolio (1934), and a set of photomurals for the Soviet consulate in New York (1934).
 Still other photographs circulated in exhibitions, books, and periodicals around the globe, especially in Soviet magazines and postcards of the early 1930s."

 Bourke-White returned to the Soviet Union in 1941 during the Second World War.
-With 5 cameras, 22 lenses, 4 developing tanks and 3,000 flashbulbs, her luggage total was 600 pounds.
+With five cameras, 22 lenses, four developing tanks and 3,000 flashbulbs, her luggage weighed in total 600 pounds.
 The resulting body of work was published in a book titled Shooting the Russian War in 1942.

 World War II

-Bourke-White was the first known female war correspondent, as well as the first woman to be allowed to work in combat zones during World War II.
+Bourke-White was the first woman to be allowed to work in combat zones during World War II.
 In 1941 she traveled to the Soviet Union just as Germany broke its pact of non-aggression.
 She was the only foreign photographer in Moscow when German forces invaded.
 Taking refuge in the U.S. Embassy, she then captured the ensuing firestorms on camera.

 As the war progressed, she was attached to the U.S. Army Air Force in North Africa, then to the U.S. Army in Italy and later in Germany.
 She repeatedly came under fire in Italy in areas of fierce fighting.
 On January 22, 1943, Major Rudolph Emil Flack piloted the lead aircraft with Margaret Bourke-White (the first female photographer/writer to fly on a combat mission) aboard his 414th Bombardment Squadron B-17F and bombed the El Aouina Airdrome in Tunis, Tunisia.